Richard W. Roberts: Barring CIA destruction of torture tapes

 Roberts issued a court order prohibiting the CIA destroying evidence of its use of interrogations in July 2005.
 CIA Director Michael V. Hayden acknowledged in December 2007 that the CIA had subsequently destroyed hundreds of hours of tapes of the use of "extended interrogation techniques", including the technique known as "waterboarding", where subjects's lungs are filled with water, so they experience the first stages of drowning.

 Many commentators have described the CIA's destruction of this evidence as a violation of Roberts's court order.
 On January 24, 2008, Roberts demanded an explanation from the CIA for the tapes destruction.

 On March 25, 2008 Charles Carpenter, a lawyer for a Guantanamo captive from Yemen named Hani Abdullah brought suit against the CIA, before Roberts, arguing that the evidence the CIA destroyed would have helped prove his client's innocence.

+Citizens United

+Roberts signed on to the unanimous three-judge district court opinion against Citizens United that recognized as constitutional the federal legislation that was designed to purge national politics of the pernicious influence of big money campaign contributions by restricting corporate speech advocating the defeat of a candidate.
+Citizens United v.
+Federal Election Commission, 530 F. Supp.
+2d 274 (D.D.C.
+2008).
+The Supreme Court later retreated from its own precedents that the district court had followed and issued its controversial split decision favoring Citizens United and reversing the district court.
+558 U.S. 310 (2010).

 Abu Zubaydah

 Roberts oversaw a lawsuit by Abu Zubaydah challenging his detention at Guantanamo Bay detention camps which was filed in July 2008 after the Boumediene v.
 Bush ruling.
 As of 2015, the judge had failed to rule on any motions related to the case, even the preliminary ones.
 This led Zubaydah's lawyers to file motion asking Roberts to recuse himself for "nonfeasance" in January 2015.